MICHELIN Guide San Francisco 2015 Ninth Edition Out Today

 Michelin has been a pioneering force in advancing mobility through innovation and excellence in manufacturing quality.
 The company patented the pneumatic, or air-filled, tire in the late 1800s.
 This was a milestone moment in mobility, permitting automobile owners to travel at great length in a single journey.
 Then, in an effort to prompt travelers to enjoy their newfound mobility, the company created guides and detailed maps to steer travelers on their way.
 The most famous publication that developed from this is the internationally recognized MICHELIN Guide.

-Learn more about the MICHELIN Guide at their website.
+Learn more about the MICHELIN Guide on their website.